 These courses offer more than just the ability to read the material and learn new tactics.
 When taking classroom courses, students of real estate get the ability to interact with others, learn new styles, and talk directly to instructors.
 As you take these courses, don’t pass up opportunities to network

 Further designations qualify students to meet higher career goals.
-By earning your certification online, you’ll become a certified property manager, land consultant, or a property specialist.
+By earning your certification online, you’ll become a certified property manager, land consultant, or property specialist.
 These designations offer new ways to sell and manage properties.

 3. Make a Clear Intention